mike-lischke/java2typescript/doc/features.md

 ## Interfaces

 Java interfaces are one of the most incompatible objects between the two languages.
 Java interfaces can have initialized fields and method implementations, which is not supported in Typescript.
-Hence all interfaces are converted to abstract TS classes.
+Therefore all interfaces are converted to abstract TS classes, unless they are simple and only contain supported language features, in which case they are translated to TS interfaces.

-Fortunately, TS allows that a class `implements` another class, not only an interface.
-Using `implements` is however not always a good solution (especially when referencing symbols from the base class).
-An effort is made to use `extends` in simple cases (no existing `extends` clause and only one type in the `implements` clause) instead.
-Using `extends` for all classes in general is not possible, as that might lead to multiple inheritance, which is not supported by TS/JS.

-## Object

-All Java types are implicitly based off `java.lang.Object`.
-This concept is currently not used for the generated TS code.
-That also means that no generated class supports any of the `java.lang.Object` methods (`clone`, `finalize`, `getClass`, `notify`, `notifyAll`, `wait`).
-See also the reflection section.

 ## Enumerations